-After an emergency stop control power is turned off, and the safety dump valve opens to release high pressure in the system.
+After an emergency stop, control power is turned off, and the safety dump valve opens to release high pressure in the system.
 The dump valve will close three seconds after the intensifier begins to stroke.

 Pull the E-STOP button out and push the RESET button to activate control power.
-Press the F1 button on the Run Screen to start the motor.
+Press the Run icon or the F4 button on the Run Screen to start the motor.
 The machine will be held in low pressure for 20 seconds to allow trapped air to bleed from the high pressure cylinders.
 It then goes to high pressure or remains in low pressure, depending on the previous pressure setting.

-4.3 Keypad and Screen Functions
+4.3 Home Screen